NachoColl/blockchain-web-services/docs/index.md

 Blockchain Web Services has the following actors,

--	Platform customers calling the API as part of their Blockchain services offering.
+-	Platform customers calling the API as part of their blockchain services offering.

--	Smart Contract developers and teams building new platform solutions (extending the API).
+-	smart contract developers and teams building new platform solutions (extending the API).

 -	The platform team, whose objective is to develop the built-in solution APIs and engage the community.